What Is Total Runs in Baseball? Applying Over Under for MLB Betting

 Totals Vary Across Sportsbooks

-Below is the daily rotation showing only totals from five different sports books, labeled with columns A through E. In this table, the top number is what you would pay for betting on the over, and the bottom number is the price for betting on the under.
-That is generally accepted as the universal way of looking at totals regardless of what online sportsbook you utilize.
+Below is the daily rotation showing totals from five different sportsbooks.
+When reading totals odds, the top number is what you would pay for betting on the over, and the bottom number is the price for betting on the under.

 The next game on the rotation is the Phillies and the Pirates.
 You will note that four of the five sportsbooks have a total of 9, while Book B is still dealing an 8.5.
-If you think that these teams will score more than eight runs, then you might think that 8.5 option is great!
+If you think that these teams will score more than eight runs, then you might think that 8.5 option is looking pretty good.

 However, there’s a catch.
 Betting the over on the 8.5 line has a lower payout (-130) than betting the over at the books that have the total at 9.

-If you think the game will be lower scoring, then having the ability to bet “under” 9 runs at Book A is a safer option, since your bet will be a push if the game ends 5-4.
-You will pay for that safety net as the vig, in that case, is -110, whereas if you wanted under 8.5, Book B has the vig at +110.
-That is a riskier option with a higher potential reward if you wanted to bet on the under.
+If you think the game will be lower scoring, betting “under” 9 runs at Book A is a safer option, since your bet will be a push if the game ends 5-4.
+You will pay for that safety net in the form of a higher vig; in that case -110, whereas if you wanted to wager under 8.5, Book B has the vig at +110.
+That line presents a riskier option with a higher potential reward if you wanted to bet on the under.

-One area where bettors can get a leg up on books is by looking at the umpire.
-Sportsbooks don’t usually consider who’s behind the plate usually isn’t taken into consideration by the books, but sophisticated bettors know that certain umpires have tendencies.
+Bettors can get a leg up on books by looking at the umpire.
+Sportsbooks don’t usually consider who’s behind the plate, but sophisticated bettors know that certain umpires have particular tendencies.
 For instance, some tend to have bigger strike zones, theoretically leading to easier outs and lower scoring games.

 Almost all of those variables are factored into the number to some extent, but they won’t all be equally important for each game.
 The best over/under bettors are the ones who can figure out which ones carry the most weight in a given game.

-MLB Totals Betting Can Present More Options Than Meets the Eye
+MLB Totals Betting Can Present More Options Than Meet the Eye

 Anytime you can turn a variable (not batting in the bottom of the ninth inning) into a constant (guaranteed 15 outs) you have increased your advantage.